rapidsai/cudf/cpp/docs/DOCUMENTATION.md

  *
 ```

-Although using 3 tick marks for example blocks will work too, they do not standout as well in vs-code and other editors.
+Although using 3 backtick marks `` ``` `` for example blocks will work too, they do not standout as well in vs-code and other source editors.

 Do not use the `@example` tag in the comments for a declaration.
 Doxygen will interpret the entire source file as example source code when it encounters this tag.
-The source file is then published under the 'Examples' tab in the output pages.
+The source file is then published under a separate the _Examples_ page in the output.

 ## Namespaces